Chicken Shawarma vs. Shish Tawook: Differences, Recipes & Best Choice

 Caloric Differences

-Shawarma: ~400-600 kcal (with pita/sauces).
-Shish Tawook: ~300-400 kcal (lower with vegetables).
+Shawarma: ~400-600 kcal (with pita and sauces, lower with lighter options).
+Shish Tawook: ~300-400 kcal (lower with vegetable sides, no heavy sauces).

 NutrientChicken ShawarmaShish Tawook